 Recent green card holders or new immigrants may not immediately qualify for Medicare since a 5 year permanent U.S. resident status is required to apply.

-If you’re a legal permanent resident and at least 65 years of age, you may qualify.
-But, Part A might come with a monthly premium.
+You may qualify if you’re a legal permanent resident and at least 65 years of age.
+But Part A might come with a monthly premium.

 You can buy Medicare if you become a U.S citizen by naturalization, even if you didn’t work enough quarters to qualify for Social Security.